Encouraging and funding research into iron overload.

 Scientific research into iron overload and its treatment is ongoing worldwide.
-The society has a small research budget, which the trustees apply after consulting our scientific advisers, to support research in the UK.
+The Haemochromatosis Society has a small research budget which the trustees can apply, after consulting our scientific advisers, to support research in the UK.

 Academic research papers are written primarily for professionals and are not always easy reading for lay persons.
 However an up to date listing of recent papers can be found through Google Scholar using this link >> www.goo.gl/8ZE1U.

-The Society works with the scientific community to support research into genetic haemochromatosis, and provides grants to tackle basic scientific, treatment or social issues that affect patients with haemochromatosis.
+The Society works with the scientific community to support and encourage research into genetic haemochromatosis, and provides small grants to tackle basic scientific, treatment or social issues that affect patients with haemochromatosis.

 Grants to fund projects that investigate the prevalence and penetrance of haemochromatosis will also be considered.

 Grant proposals are accepted at anytime from researchers working in recognised institutions in the UK.
 Suitable applications progress to peer-review and a decision as to whether to fund a project is made at the earliest possible quarterly board meeting.